This breed originated as a ratter on farms but moved up in the world to bolt foxes from their dens during hunts.

 But if you are patient and persistent, you can get a Norwich Terrier.

 The best way to find a reputable Norwich Terrier breeder is to individually ask breeders if they have any for sale or if they know of breeders who do.

 Try to be as specific as you can about what you are looking for: color, sex, age, among others.
 You can start your search with breeders who are members of the national clubs or local breed clubs.

 These clubs have a website and a link to the directory of Norwich Terrier breeders and their location.

 Not all Norwich Terrier breeders have web pages, though.
-Not all breeders who are online are responsible or reputable breeders, too, so make sure to do your homework.
+Not all breeders who are online are responsible or reputable, too, so make sure to do your homework.

 3 Little-Known Facts About Norwich Terrier Puppies